icaven/glm/manual.md

 ```
 ### <a name="section1_2"></a> 1.2.
 Faster compilation

-GLM makes heavy use of C++ templates, which may significantly increase the compile time for projects that use GLM.
-Hence, source files should only include the GLM headers they actually use.
+GLM uses C++ templates heavily, and may significantly increase compilation times for projects that use it.
+Hence, source files should only include the headers they actually use.

-To further reduce compilation time, include `<glm/fwd.hpp>`, which provides forward declarations of all types should their full definitions not be needed.
+To reduce compilation time, we can include `<glm/fwd.hpp>`, which forward-declares all types should their definitions not be needed.

 ```cpp
 // Header file (forward declarations only)